 Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW)

-As well, coverage from any other source will most likely still leave you responsible for rent during the days the rental car is being repaired.
-These costs can add up very quickly.
+As well, coverage from any other source most likely will still leave you responsible for rent during the days the rental car is being repaired.
+Those costs can add up very quickly.
 Adding insult to injury, you’re paying money to fix a vehicle you’ll never again benefit from driving.
 With a CDW, however, you’re covered.